mzsolt68/greenfox-orientation-exam/README.md

 1 2 1
 ```

   - It has a frontend which:
     - renders main page with a form, which has an input text area
-   - lets you choose from different matrix validation options
     - after submit renders the result / error to the same page

   - It has a backend which:
-   - decides whether the received matrix meets the given requirement
+    - decides whether the received matrix meets the requirement
     - saves the valid matrix to a database with current date and time
     - handles errors
       - if the input text area is empty
       - if the matrix that was given is not square
-    - if the validation type is missing

 More info is in the language specific description.